fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 --------------------------

-In this exercise, we will find out the PoS for each word in the sentence, `I am reading NLP Fundamentals`.
+In this exercise, we will find out the PoS for each word in the sentence, `I am reading NLP Concepts`.
 We first make use of tokenization in order to get the tokens.
 Later, we will use the `pos_tag()` method, which will help us find the PoS for each word/token.
 Follow these steps to implement this exercise: